Fortriu: Verturian hegemony

 The continuing power of the kings of Fortriu over the Picts can be seen in the activities of Bridei son of Beli's successors.
 Bridei son of Derilei and the cleric Curetán of Rosemarkie were the only Pictish signatories to Cáin Adomnáin or "Law of the Innocents" in 697, indicating that Bridei was able to enforce adherence of the Picts as a whole; while Nechtan son of Derilei's church reforms of the 710s were described by Bede as being enacted "throughout all the provinces of the Picts".
+The kings of Fortriu maintained their control over southern Pictish territories in the 7th and 8th centuries by planting them with loyal Gaelic lords and their military retinues; creating provinces named after leading Gaelic kindreds including Cenél Comgaill in Strathearn, Cenél nÓengusa in Angus and Cenél nGabráin in Gowrie.

 A series of campaigns under Onuist son of Uurguist between 731 and 741 saw this power extended further with the invasion and conquest of the Gaelic kingdom of Dál Riata, located in the area of modern-day Argyll.
 Onuist became the first Pictish king known to have invaded Northumbria and Strathclyde and may even have invaded Ireland, establishing a domination over northern Britain unmatched by any preceding king, that would not be rivalled again for another 150 years.